 When you begin a task, no matter if it’s as simple as getting out of bed or as complex as swinging a golf club, your muscles operate on two basic principles of physiology:

-2—The size principle requires that the smallest muscle fibers get into a task first.
-If the task—a biceps curl, for example—requires less than 25% of your biceps’ strength, then the slow-twitch fibers will handle it by themselves.
-When the weight exceeds 25% of their strength, the type II, fast-twitch fibers jump in.
+The size principle requires that the smallest muscle fibers get into a task first.
+If the task—a biceps curl, for example—requires less than 25 percent of your biceps’ strength, then the slow-twitch fibers will handle it by themselves.
+When the weight exceeds 25 percent of their strength, the type II, fast-twitch fibers jump in.
 The closer you get to the limits of your strength, the more fast-twitch fibers get involved.
-Here’s why this is important: A guy who’s trying to build as much muscle as possible must eventually work with weights that require something close to an all-out effort.
+Here’s why this is important: Anyone who’s trying to build as much muscle as possible must eventually work with weights that require something close to an all-out effort.
 Otherwise, the highest-threshold fibers would never spring into action.
 Moreover, the smaller fibers don’t need any special high-repetition program of their own, since the size principle also says that if the big fibers are pushed to the max the small ones are getting blasted, too.

-For guys with healthy backs and knees, the squat is among the best exercises for strength, mass, sports performance, and even long-term health.
+For folks with healthy backs and knees, the squat is among the best exercises for strength, mass, sports performance, and even long-term health.
 The heavy loads build muscle size and strength, along with bone density, and thicker bones wilt serve you well when you finally break into that 401(k).
-So you won’t be the guy who fractures his hip and ends up in a nursing home, although you’ll probably pay some visits to your nonsquatting friends.
+Ultimately, you won’t be the person who fractures a hip and ends up in a nursing home, although you’ll probably pay some visits to your non-squatting friends.

 Setup: Set a bar in supports that are just below shoulder height and load the weight plates.
 (Be conservative with these weights if you’ve never squatted before.
 There’s a learning curve.)
 Grab the bar with your hands just outside your shoulders, then: under the bar and rest it on your back.
 When you pull your shoulder blades together and back, the bar will have a nice shelf to rest on.
 Lift the bar off the supports and take a step back.
 Set your feet shoulder-width apart, bend your knees slightly, pull in your lower abs, squeeze your glutes, and set your head in line with your spine, keeping your eyes forward.